bhardy/minesweeperb/README.md

 - [x] lock the game once you're in a win state (currently the user can click an unflagged mine and move from a win to a loss)
 - [x] improve UX on clicking quick -- currently some clicks are being lost
 - [ ] mobile styles -- lock the chrome to the viewport
+- [ ] reveal state after a loss should show incorrect flags
+- [ ] update all colors in .minesweeper to use css custom properties

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).